Rare earths trade dispute

-The rare earths trade dispute, between China on one side and several countries (led chiefly by the United States) on the other, was over China's export restrictions on rare earth elements as well as tungsten and molybdenum.
+The rare earths trade dispute, between China on one side and several countries (with the U.S. being the primary leader) on the other, was over China's export restrictions on rare earth elements as well as tungsten and molybdenum.
 Rare earth metals are used to make powerful neodymium, praseodymium, dysprosium and terbium magnets, defense products and many electronics.

-The US, EU and Japan argued that the restrictions were a violation of the WTO trade regulations, while China stated that the restrictions are aimed at resource conservation and environmental protection.
+The US, EU and Japan argued that the restrictions were a violation of the World Trade Organization (WTO) trade regulations, while China stated that the restrictions are aimed at resource conservation and environmental protection.
 In 2012, the Obama administration filed a case with the Dispute Settlement Body of the WTO.
 In 2014, the WTO ruled against China, which led China to drop the export quotas in 2015.

 The 2010 episode generated increased investment in rare earth developments outside China.